Classical and weak solutions to local first-order mean field games through elliptic regularity: Introduction

 Section \ref{sec:Classical-solutions} deals with the existence of classical solutions for the strictly elliptic problem, including the proof of Theorem \ref{thm:smoothsols}.
 The corresponding variant for the case of a fast-growing $f$ is presented in Theorem \ref{thm:V(x) smoothsols}.
 It is first explained how a classical result from the theory of oblique derivative problems, due to G.M.
 Lieberman \cite{Lieberman}, immediately yields an a priori Hölder estimate for $Du$ up to the boundary in terms of the $L^{\infty}$--bounds on $u$ and $Du$.
 Existence is then proved through an application of the non-linear method of continuity, the classical Schauder estimates for the linear oblique derivative problem, and a variant of a convergence theorem of R. Fiorenza \cite{Fiorenza,Fiorenza-1,Lieberman solvability}.

 In Section \ref{sec:Weak-solutions}, we develop the weak theory for the degenerate elliptic problem, and obtain the proof of Theorem \ref{thm:weaksols}.
 It is first established that, for strictly elliptic problems, there exists an upper bound for the density that is independent of any lower bounds on $m(\cdot,T)$.
 After deriving some necessary energy estimates and defining an $\epsilon$-perturbation of the coupling $f$ that makes the problem strictly elliptic, the solution is obtained as the limit when $\epsilon\rightarrow0$ of the corresponding smooth solutions.
-It is also proved in Theorem \ref{thm:Lip degenerate} that when the data is independent of the space variable, the value function $u$ and the terminal density $m(\cdot,T)$ are globally Lipschitz continuous.
+It is also proved, in Theorem \ref{thm:Lip degenerate}, that when the data is independent of the space variable, the value function $u$ and the terminal density $m(\cdot,T)$ are globally Lipschitz continuous. \begin{rem} We mention here some related work that was released after this paper.
+In \cite{Munoz}, the author showed existence of classical solutions for the so-called extended MFG, a generalization of (\ref{eq:mfg}) introduced by Lions and Souganidis \cite{LionsSoug}, having a fully general continuity equation, and a non-separated Hamiltonian, namely $H=H(x,p,m)$, with arbitrary superlinear growth.
+In particular, classical solutions were obtained for first order MFG with congestion.
+As for weak solutions to (\ref{eq:mfg}), the most general result to date was obtained by Cardaliaguet and Porretta \cite{CardaliaguetPorretta}, where the solution is obtained as a vanishing viscosity limit to the weak solutions from \cite{Porretta}. \end{rem}